redwoodjs/redwoodjs-com-archive/docs/webpackConfiguration.md

 ![rw-wp-after](https://user-images.githubusercontent.com/32992335/83955150-bb10d700-a804-11ea-9c63-708bc2fe7139.png)

-### Adding TailwindCSS
+### Adding Tailwind CSS

-This section is inspired by mdv.io's excellent blog post, [Adding TailwindCSS to RedwoodJS](https://mdv.io/).
+This section is inspired by mdv.io's excellent blog post, [Adding Tailwind CSS to RedwoodJS](https://mdv.io/).
 Note that the `webpack.config.js` file is no longer necessary since Redwood's webpack configuration now comes with postcss-loader by default (see [Supported Extensions and Loaders](#supported-extensions-and-loaders)).
-Neither is PurgeCSS, since, as of TailwindCSS v1.4, it's [built-in](https://tailwindcss.com/docs/release-notes/#tailwind-css-v1-4).
+Neither is PurgeCSS, since, as of Tailwind CSS v1.4, it's [built-in](https://tailwindcss.com/docs/release-notes/#tailwind-css-v1-4).

+> While following this example is a great way to learn about configuration in Redwood, do note that you can skip this section entirely and use the [Tailwind CSS generator](https://redwoodjs.com/docs/cli-commands#tailwind) instead:
+>
+> ```
+> yarn rw g util tailwind
+> ```

 First, install the development dependencies: